yt-project/libyt/doc/InSituPythonAnalysis/FAQs.md

 > :lizard: When accessing simulation data, `libyt` requires every process to participate in this.
 > We are working on this in both `yt` and `libyt`.

-## Why Can't I Find the Prompt `>>> ` After I have Activated Interactive Mode?
-`>>> `  is probably immersed inside the output.
-We can hit enter again, which is to provide an empty statement, and it will come out.

-We can make prompt more smoothly by setting [YT_VERBOSE]({% link libytAPI/Initialize.md %}#yt_param_libyt) to YT_VERBOSE_INFO.

-## Where Can I Use Interactive Mode?
-Currently, `libyt` [interactive mode]({% link HowToInstall.md %}#options) only works on local machine or submit the job to HPC platforms through interactive queue like `qsub -I`.
-The reason is that the user interface is directly through the terminal.
-We will work on it to support Jupyter Notebook Interface, so that it is more flexible to HPC system.